jt6677/video_transcirbe_tutorial/README.md

 ### 3. Run script to extract audio
 option A (single thread):
-- Default powershell command, adjust to your video folder using $rootPath = "Z:\zensive\zensive"
+- Default powershell command, adjust to your video folder using $rootPath = "g:\zensive"
 ```
 # Define the root path
 $rootPath = "g:\zensive"